← All workflows

 Overview

-CaseMark's Legal Research Summary skill transforms raw legal authorities—statutes, case law, and regulatory guidance—into structured, attorney-ready litigation research memos.
-It organizes analysis thematically, identifies counterarguments and jurisdictional splits, and delivers strategic implications with proper Bluebook citations.
-The result is a comprehensive research memo that would traditionally take hours of manual synthesis, delivered in minutes.
+CaseMark's Legal Research Summary skill transforms raw legal authorities—statutes, case law, and regulatory guidance—into comprehensive, attorney-ready research memos.
+The AI synthesizes sources thematically, identifies jurisdictional splits and counterarguments, and delivers strategic litigation insights complete with Bluebook-format citations.

 How it works